-On behalf of the Board, I would like to thank the REIT Trustee and the Capital Markets Authority for the continuing support afforded to us during what has been a difficult period.
-Both play a strong role in safeguarding the interests of the unitholders.
-I also thank my fellow directors for their guidance and contribution, as well as the management team for their diligent work in managing the REIT's operations.
+On behalf of the Board, I would like to thank the REIT Trustee and the Capital Markets Authority for the continuing support especially with regards to the ongoing implementation of the new REIT strategy.
+I also thank my fellow directors for their guidance, support and invaluable contribution in the Board.
+To the management team, thank you for a good year and for your dedication and diligence in managing the REIT's operations.

-Of utmost importance to us are the unitholders who have continued to show commitment to, and interest in, the REIT despite the challenges being faced.
+Of utmost importance to us are the unitholders who have continued to support, engage and challenge us as we put in our best efforts to improve the performance of and grow the REIT.
 For that, we are truly grateful.

-ANDREW NDEGWA | Chairman, ICEA LION Asset Management Limited Date: 29 March 2022
+Andrew Ndegwa | Chairman, ICEA LION Asset Management Limited